 2011 model: 387 – 248 – 758

 The MacBook Pro outperformed its predecessor easily.
-The CPU score increase may not look like much, but the i7 was already a screamer and to make a 30 point jump over that is a lot.
-Also considering that the dual core → i7 gap is equally large.
+The CPU score increase may not look like much, but the i7 was already a screamer, so making a 30-point jump over that is a lot.
+Also, considering that the dual-core → i7 gap is equally large.

 Both machines woke from a cold boot when they put down these scores.
 It looks like the Macbook Air is 2-3x faster.
 Now some smaller applications: